DrAdrianDC/Quantitative-Research/Quantitative Trading Strategies/Stock Prediction with Markov Chains & ML/README.md

-# Stock Prediction with Markov Chains & ML
+# Stock Price Prediction Using Markov Chains and Machine Learning

 ## Overview